pieradri/xps_electrolyte_project/0211_benchmark/README.md

 * xyzfile 0 1 molecule.xyz
 </pre>

-Starting geometriies in xyz format can be found in the directory "*molecules*".
+Starting geometries in xyz format can be found in the directory "*molecules*".

 ## 2) SCF (orbital energies)
 Orca input: